MatchuPitchu/react-summary/09_React Testing.md

 - write tests before writing code
 - then write code accodring to specifications set by tests
 - process:
-  1. write empty "shell" function in your file
+  1. write empty "shell" component function in your file
   1. write tests -> expect tests to fail
   1. write code -> then tests pass